moklia/moklia.github.io/about.md

-Hi, I'm Moklia, a nature enthusiast who also makes a living with plants.
+Hi, I’m Moklia, a nature enthusiast who works with plants in a research environment.

 I came to Saskatoon at the beginning of 2012 without knowing anything about plants.
-I had my first gardening practice in 2015, and have been acting as a seasonal gardener since then.
+Then I attended university, majoring in horticulture science.
+I had my first gardening practice in 2015, followed by balcony gardening when I lived in a condo with a south-facing deck.
+To expand my secrete little garden, I signed up for a plot in a nearby community garden in 2020, and have been acting as a seasonal gardener since then.

+Click here to check out my gardening progress on Instragram [moklia.gardening](https://www.instagram.com/moklia.gardening/)

+Thanks for visiting!